-- The Constitutional position The two Governments have a shared understanding of the constitutional issues which is based on the principles contained in the Downing Street Declaration. - Relationships within Nerthern Ireland 14.
-Both Governments accept that Northern Ireland is part of theUnited Kingdom because that is presently the wish of a majority of its people, and that it would be wrong to change that status without the consent of such a majority. - The British Government reiterates that it has no selfish strategic or economic interest in Northern Ireland.
+- 13. The two Governments have a shared understanding of the constitutional issues which is based on the principles contained in the Downing Street Declaration. - 14.
+Both Governments accept that Northern Ireland is part of the United Kingdom because that is presently the wish of a majority of its people, and that it would be wrong to change that status without the consent of such a majority. - 15.
+The British Government reiterates that it has no selfish strategic or economic interest in Northern Ireland.
 It agrees that it is for the people of Ireland alone, by agreement between the two parts respectively, to exercise their right of self-determination on the basis of consent, freely and concurrently given, North and South, to bring about a united Ireland, if that is their wish.
-It reaffirms as a binding obligation that it will introduce the necessary legislation to give effect to this, or equally to any measure of agreement on future relationships in Ireland which the people living in Ireland may themselves freely so determine without external impediment. - 16.
-The British Government also acknowledges that a significant minority of the people of Northern Ireland wish for, either immediately or at some time in the future, a united Ireland and that they have the right to pursue that aspiration, on the basis of equal esteem, peacefully and democratically without impediment.
-Until and unless Northern Ireland ceases to be part of the United Kingdom the British Government will ensure efficient, effective and even-handed administration there. context of a comparheneive new assument which would enable representative - 17.
-The Irish Government considers that it would be wrong to attempt to impose a united Ireland, in the absence of the freely given consent of a majority of the people of Northern Ireland.
-It accepts that the democratic right of selfetermination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland.
+It reaffirms as a binding Ireland, if that it will introduce the necessary legislation to obligation that it will introduce the necessary legislation to give effect to this, or equally to any measure of agreement on the future relationships in Ireland which the people living in Ireland may themselves freely so determine without external impediment. - 16.
+The British Government also acknowledges that a signficant minority of the people of Northern Ireland wish for, either immediately or at some time in the future, a united Ireland and immediately or at some time in the future, on the basis that they have the right to pursue that aspiration, on the basis CONFIDENTIAL f equal esteem, peacefully and democratically without impediment.
+Until and unless Northern Ireland ceases to be part of the United Kingdom the British Government will ensure efficient, effective and even-handed adminstration there.

-- 18. The Irish Government confirms that, in the event of an overall settlement, it will put forward and support proposals for change to the Irish Constitution to reflect these understandings.
-It envisages that these proposals would provide for.... - 19.
-The British Government similarly undertakes to introduce and support changes in United Kingdom constitutional legislation to reflect the same understandings.
+- The Irish Government considers that it would be wrong to attempt to imopse a united Ireland, in the absence of the freely given consent of a majority of the people of Northern Ireland.
+It accepts that the democratic right of self-determination by the people of Ireland as a whole must be achieved and exercised with and subject to the agreement and consent of a majority of the people of Northern Ireland. - The Irish Government confirms that, in the event of an overall settlement, it will put forward and support proposals for change to the Irish Constitution to reflect these understandings.
+It envisages that these proposals would provide for ...
+Institutions should have clear identity and purpose and would be - The British Government similar undertakes to introduce and support changes in United Kingdom constitutional legislation to reflect the same understandings.
+28. - The Covernments are socordingly prepared, in the context of

-b.
-Relationships within Northern Ireland
+Relationships within Northern Ireland b)

 - 20. Both Governments agree that the principles of equality of opportunity, equity of treatment and parity of esteem for all their citizens must be upheld and applied.
-Any new arrangements for the administration of Northern Ireland will be founded equally on these principles. - 21.
-The two Governments support the policy of transferring, within Northern Ireland, executive and legislative responsibilities over a wide range of subjects, with scope for further transfers, to locally accountable political institutions provided such institutions command assent across the whole community and provide opportunities for representatives of both communities and other groupings which attain sufficient electoral support to participate fully in the structures and processes of government in a society in which all may live in peace. - 22.
-Both Governments envisage that any new devolved institutions in Northern Ireland are likely to incorporate significant measures to promote consensual approaches and protect minority interests, and that there will be greater formal protection for human and civil rights.
+Any new arrangements for the administration of Northern Ireland will be founded equally on these principles. - The two Governments support the policy of transferring, within Northern Ireland, executive and legislative responsibilites over a wide range of subjects, with scope for further transfers, to locally accountable political institutions - provided such institutions command assent across the whole community and provide acceptence of the validity of those traditions, and promote Trespent among the people and institutions in pportunities for representatives of both communities and other groupings which attain sufficient electoral support to particiante fully in the structures and process of government in a society in which all may live in peace.